Compliance with the Higher Education Opportunity Act (HEOA) at Colby College

-General policy regarding the unauthorized distribution of copyrighted material is outlined in the Code of Ethics for Information Technology, which is included in the student handbook in addition to other relevant policy documents.
+General policy regarding the unauthorized distribution of copyrighted material is outlined in the Acceptable Use Policy, which is included in the student handbook in addition to other relevant policy documents.
 Annual notices are sent to students regarding copyright law and the penalties for infringement.
 A statement regarding the illegal use of file sharing software and copyrighted material is included in computer advice sent to all first year students.

 4. Offering Legal Alternatives

 An Educause maintained list is provided as a list of alternate legal sources for online content.

 Special arrangements with one or more content providers to obtain content through legal methods are not currently made.